compilation-course/compilation-course.github.io/index.md

 # About this Compiler Course

 In this course you will learn how to build a compiler.
-A compiler takes a source language as input and produces an binary that can be directly executed by the computer's hardware.
+A compiler takes a source language as input and produces a binary that can be directly executed by the computer's hardware.
 The course is divided into the following five topics:

 1. Introduction to Compilers
 2. Lexical and Syntax Analysis